Applying product analytics to understand how customers actually use the product.

 For any product team, it is crucial for measuring and improving key product metrics, such as AARRR (Pirate Metrics) where:

 - Acquisition is about understanding where your clients come from.

 - Activation is about the experiences that a user has with the product on the journey to becoming a paying customer.

-- Retention is about understanding what clients are staying or leaving.
+- Retention is about understanding what clients stay or leave.

-- Referral is about knowing whether your purchasers are talking up your product and if they post on social media.
+- Referral is about knowing whether your purchasers talk up your product and if they post on social media.